Joe’s Guide to the U2 General Admission

 Thinking back on all the U2 concerts I’ve been to (the vast majority of which were through the GA) I thought it would be fun to post a ‘Guide to the U2 GA Queue’.
 This page is not for everyone and is really intended for those who plan on queuing up early – for whatever reason they so choose.
 Maybe because they want to get to the front or ensure they will end up on the floor.
 I’ve received a few questions about this topic and felt a special page was warranted.

 I find the whole GA queue to be more than just trying to get to the front or in the pit.
 I find the GA line to be a great U2 community experience, and a wonderful way to make new friends.
-These are friends I’ve remained in touch with since Elevation, Vertigo, 360˚, and the iNNOCENCE + eXPERIENCE tours.
-This may explain why out of all of the shows I will see during a U2 tour, all will be through GA.
+These are friends I’ve remained in touch with since the Elevation, Vertigo, 360˚, ieTour, and Joshua Tree tours.
+This may explain why out of all of the the shows I will see during a U2 tour, all will be through GA.
 For me, there’s no other way but GA!

 Q: Can I still get General Admission tickets even though Ticketmaster says the concert is ‘sold-out’?